Classic Motorcycle Build

 From 1936 through 1940, all Knucks were 61 cubic-inches.
 With consumers requesting more power, a 74 cubic-inch version (the FL) was offered in 1941.
 This was derived from a 3.43 x 3.5-inch bore and stroke, equaling 73.73 cubic-inches (advertised as 74 cubic-inches).
 Both size engines were offered from 1941 to 1947.

-Harley Knucklehead History
+History of Harley Knucklehead

 Knucklehead VIN

-All Harley EL and FL models have the VIN located on left engine case.
+All EL and FL models have the VIN located on left engine case.
 No frame number was used.
 The first two numbers are the year, and letters are the model designation.
 The last numbers are the production number.

 Harley Davidson Motorcycle History

 The Knucklehead was produced from 1936 through 1947.
-In 1948 it was replaced by the Panhead.
+It was replaced by the Panhead in 1948.

 generator charging problems